ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 ## Receiving With Forwarded Mode

-A proxy can only start forwarding packets from the target to the client only after the client has sent at least one packet in forwarded mode.
+A proxy MUST NOT forward packets from the target to the client until after the client has sent at least one packet in forwarded mode.
 Once this occurs, the proxy MAY use forwarded mode for any Client Connection ID for which it has a valid mapping.